pradeep3sep/interviewquestion/README WriteBased.md

 <br>

-> ### Q27- Write a Code to check whether one string is a rotation of another
+> ### Q27- Leetcode - 796.
+Write a Code to check whether one string is a rotation of another
 Input: S1 = ABCD, S2 = CDAB\
 Output: Strings are rotations of each other\